 - Stainless steel funnel

 You will need a large pot to use as your boiling water bath.
-This pot must be big enough to stand several jars in and then fill with water until the jars are completely submerged.
+This pot must be large enough to hold several jars and then be filled with water until the jars are completely submerged.

 As you will be standing glass jars in this pot, you need to create a space between the jars and the bottom of the pot.
 You can use a round cake rack or the removable bottom of a spring-form cake tin to do this.
-It does not need to be much of a space, but enough so that the glass jars are not sitting directly on the bottom of the pot.
+It doesn’t need to be a large space, but enough so that the glass jars are not sitting directly on the bottom of the pot.

 Procedure

-Prepare a batch of one of the preserves/sauces from the examples in my Blog, my book, Sugar-Free Home Preserving, or a recipe from another publication if you have one.
-Remember you will be eating this, so a little taste test along the way is recommended.
+Prepare a batch of one of the preserves or sauces from the examples in my Blog, my book, Sugar-Free Home Preserving, or a recipe from another publication if you have one.
+Remember, you will be eating this, so a little taste test along the way is recommended.

 Wash the jars you will use in hot, soapy water and then rinse well.
 Leave them in a sink of hot water to await being filled with your preserves.
 Do the same to the lids and leave them in a sink of hot water, waiting to be placed on the jars once full.